bgon/trustmark.js/README.md

 # Models

-TrustMark.js is using the Q (quality) model variant, trained to encode a payload of 100 bits.
+TrustMark.js is using the Q (quality) and P (perceptual) model variants, trained to encode a payload of 100 bits.
 Models are fetched and cached on first use into `models` directory on Node.js, and into the [CacheStorage](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) in a browser environment.

+## TrustMark-Q (Quality) (default)
+Offers a good balance between robustness and quality

+## TrustMark-P (Perceptual)
+Gives high visual quality with PSNR exceeding 50db but less robustness to more severe noise degradations, yet it will survive most content distribution platforms.

 ## Supported data schema modes
 * `Encoding.BCH_5` - Protected payload of 61 bits (+ 35 ECC bits) - allows for 5 bit flips.